kitsamho/General-Assembly_DSI-Capstone-Project/README.md

 The impact of social media on business success is widely debated however one thing that most marketers agree on is that brand differentiation is a key aspect of any 'healthy' brand.
 Brands need to stand out from one another in their category.
 Not just in terms of what they offer but also in terms of how they communicate - across all media channels, including social media.
 Which leads to the marketing focus of this project:

-      Are brands doing enough to differentiate their social content on Facebook?
+<b>Are brands doing enough to differentiate their social content on Facebook?</b>

 ## Why supermarkets?
 There are a few reasons why UK supermarkets felt like a good area to investigate.
 Firstly, the UK supermarket is something everyone will experience at least once a week or more often.
 Furthermore we have a good spread of brand positioning in the UK supermarket category with both premium and budget brands actively delivering a service to people up and down the country.
 Finally, the UK supermarket category is [worth hundreds of billions of pounds](https://www.statista.com/statistics/295669/grocery-retail-market-value-by-in-the-united-kingdom-uk/) so there was a modicum of commerical pertinence in making UK supermarket brands the focus for this project.

 # Methodology & Approach
 Seven of the UK's leading supermarket brands were chosen for the study: Sainsbury's, Tesco, Lidl, ASDA, Morrisons, M&S and Waitrose.
 I web scraped the brands' posts from Facebook using automation (Selenium).
 Although there is some variance, we have at least two years of Facebook content for each brand.
 The data was loosely stuctured after scraping however required further cleaning and preparation in order to make the Facebook content viable for modelling.

 # Findings & Overview